 ** invalid sample result due to sample pump underperformance

 Occupational exposure limits (OEL) have not been established within Europe for total hydrocarbons; however, several provinces in Canada as well as the ACGIH have set a limit of 100 mg/m3 for vapour and aerosol hydrocarbons from No. 2 diesel fuels.
 Some countries have created an OEL for aliphatic hydrocarbons, but the value is greater than or equal to the value for diesel fuels and does not consider exposure to mists (GESTIS, 2014b).
 The exposure concentrations observed for workers on-board the barge were well below this occupational exposure limit of 100 mg/m3.
 A closer examination of the individual results reveals that the aerosol levels were very low which indicates that the loading operation proceeded at a reasonable rate that did not lead to excessive agitation or the generation of appreciable amounts of hydrocarbon-containing mist.
-A comparison of the worker aerosol levels with a recently created inhalation DNEL (Derived No Effect Level) of 0.12 mg/m3 for systemic effects (Concawe, 2012a) for an 8-hour occupational exposure was not possible due to all results being below the limit of quantitation (LOQ) which in some cases was higher than the DNEL; however, in the area samples close to the exhausts (Table 7) somewhat lower LOQs were achieved and no aerosol was quantified.
+A comparison of the worker aerosol levels with a recently created inhalation DNEL (Derived No Effect Level) of 0.12 mg/m3 for systemic effects (Concawe, 2012a) for an 8-hour occupational exposure was not possible due to all results being below the limit of quantitation (LOQ) which in some cases was higher than the DNEL; however, in the area samples close to the exhausts (Table 7) somewhat lower LOQs were achieved and no aerosol was quantified either.
 The corresponding acute inhalation DNEL for HFO aerosol has been set at 4700 mg/m3 for a 15 minute exposure period.
 A DNEL of 3.5 mg/m3 has also been established for steam cracked petroleum residues, which are site-restricted HFOs that have not been blended with a cutter stock (GESTIS, 2014a).
 As such, it is not strictly applicable to the exposure measurements collected in this study.
 Inhalation DNELs have not been established for the local acute or systemic effects of HFO vapour exposures.